-Basic Window Options
+Basic Replacement Window Options

-Double hung – A common style in homes, the double hung window features two panels that can be moved vertically and open the top or bottom of the pane.
+Double hung – A common style in homes, the double-hung window features two panels that can be moved vertically and open the top or bottom of the pane.
 When both areas are open, natural air flow can easily freshen up the home or cool a room down.
 The only downside is that the rail in the center of the pane can obstruct the outside view.

 Fixed – As the name implies, a fixed window cannot be opened.
 Although this doesn’t allow any airflow, the view is completely open and can provide fantastic lighting or a panoramic view.
-With a completely airtight edging, you also won’t need to worry about any noise or air conditioning escaping.
+With a completely airtight edging, you also won’t need to worry about any noise or air conditioning escape.

-Awning – Much like the casement style, an awning window is hinged to open toward the outside, but these feature a connection at the top, so that the window opens at the bottom and creates a downward slope when opened.
+Awning – Much like the casement style, an awning window is hinged to open toward the outside, but these feature a connection at the top so that the window opens at the bottom and creates a downward slope when opened.
 This means that it can be left open even during the rain.

 Gliding – These windows include a panel that slides to the left or right to open, allowing easy access to the outside.
-These are also usually big enough for an evacuation, making them a common choice for children’s rooms.
+These are also usually big enough for evacuation, making them a common choice for children’s rooms.
 The compact opening space also makes gliding windows a great option near patios and walkways.

 Skylight – Installed on the ceiling, these windows can provide natural light in dark places such as the attic or a closet.
 Those referred to as roof windows cannot be opened, while some can open for ventilation.
 Some models can even include remote controls to adjust UV exposure or blinds.